|Dates / Deadlines:|

 Important: Students should not purchase plane tickets based on these dates.
 Information on a group flight option will be provided.

 Students are required to arrive on/by the first day of the program and be in attendance until the final day.
-Due to flight schedules, students will depart the U.S. on June 9.
+Due to flight schedules, students should plan to depart the U.S. on June 15.

 Typical Weekday Schedule